 For those who possess the knowledge and skill to piece together and paint figures themselves, there are also garage kits.
 Despite the name, they are usually good quality figures, if not excellent.
 These are very unlike other figures.
 They are not made by companies and are made in very small quantities.
 There is only an extremely brief opening in which to buy them before they sell out.
 Some sell out within hours.
 They are also usually expensive, with many costing between $100-300.
 Unlike other figures that all come prepainted, they come in separate resin pieces that must be put together and painted.
 Sometimes garage kits are offered already put together and prepainted, but the cost is significantly higher.

-If you are buying a figure that's available for pre-order or has recently been released, check as many figure selling websites as you can, and keep in mind if the amount is given in dollars or yen.
+If you are buying a figure that's available for pre-order or has recently been released, check as many figure selling websites as you can, keep in mind if the cost is given in dollars or yen, and convert prices to compare if necessary.
 Also check the shipping costs if possible, which can vary from website to website and make a difference in overall cost.
 Check the popularity of the figure as well.
 If a lot of people are interested and buying it, you should try to buy as soon as possible while it's available for pre-order.
-There are some figures that sell out before they're even released.
-If you ever want a new figure that's up for pre-order, the cheapest price is most likely to be at AmiAmi.
-They always have discounts for pre-orders.
+There are some figures that sell out before they're even released, and pre-order discounts can be decreased if figures are selling well.
+If you ever want a new figure that's up for pre-order, the cheapest price is most likely to be AmiAmi.
+They always have good discounts for pre-orders, despite adding Japanese tax that they shouldn't for international orders.
 The only time when they don't have pre-order figures at a discount is when they're exclusive figures.
 They also have excellent packing for shipments, although the packing materials they use add to the shipping weight and therefore to the shipping cost.
 A good second place to check is HobbyLink Japan.

 There are countless figure manufacturers, but a couple of the most notable ones that tend to have the best quality are Alter and Good Smile Company.
 Alter is widely thought of as the best in quality that you can get.
 There's a running joke that Alter means "later" because they always delay figure release dates.

 The best place to go for information about figure collecting.
 You can manage the figures you own and easily keep track of the ones you want.
 It includes a complete database of figures with user submitted information, pictures, and comments.
 The database also includes countless other merchandise items.
-Users will occasionally point out where a figure is up for sale, or a sale at a particular website may be directly stated on a figure's page.
+Users will occasionally point out where a figure is up for sale, or a sale at a particular website may be directly stated on a figure's page, although many of these are overpriced.
 Figures can be bought directly through other users that may be more expensive or unavailable elsewhere.
 If you have any questions or problems, the community is always happy to help out.
 It's necessary to note that there have been severe changes made to the website that have greatly decreased the appearance and functionality.

 There are several websites that sell figures.
 Here are links to some of them.
 Some sell items besides figures.